microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 ## 1.6.
 Windows App SDK Versioning Requirements

-Windows App SDK's versioning model has no crisply defined requirements but there has been (a lot of) past discussion.
-Windows App SDK's versioning requirements for install- and run-time are extrapolated from past documents (e.g. `TODO: insert link here to March 0.5 information`) as well as conversations, meetings, email and design efforts (especially DynamicDependencies and PlatformIntegrationPackage (PIP)) involving Howard Kapustein, Adam Stritzel, Alex Lam, David Bennett, Adam Braden, Jon Wiswall, EHO, Mike Hillberg, Jevan Saks, Ben Kuhn and more.
+Windows App SDK's versioning model has been discussed in detail but not documented in one place.
+This spec pulls together that disparate information into a unified whole.

-The meta-requirements are briefly summarized here:
+The versioning meta-requirements are briefly summarized here:

 * Require no Windows servicing
 * Support [Semantic Versioning (SemVer)](https://semver.org/)